 Today was a radiation treatment.
 The folks in the clinic recognize me already so from beginning to end, a treatment takes less than a thirty minutes.
 They line up the machine with the tattoo dots on my chest, belly, and ribs.
 Then they take a three-dimensional x-ray to compare my position with previous days and make minor adjustments so I'm in the same location.
 Then the radiation unit make three rotations bombarding my tumor from all sides.

-I plan to take my camera on a mount on Thursday and record a video of a treatment session.
+I plan to take my camera and a stand on Thursday and record a video of a treatment session.
 It won't be the same as being on the table but you'll see how the process looks from beginning to end.
 An as a bonus, you'll get a quick glance of my bare chest which looks pretty good these days.
 Just avoid checking my waist where there's a lot of extra skin.
 It is ugly and unlikely to ever shrink.
 Ah well, years of abuse can't be undone overnight.
-Anyone got an unused groupon for liposuction?
+Anyone got an unused Groupon for liposuction?

 As always, thanks for reading.
 All you folks following my journey are terrific.